-Another attribute to specify on foreign key constraints is how to handle when deletes or updates happen on referenced data.
-The PostgreSQL constraints documentation has an example with products, orders, and order items that is helpful.
+Another attribute to specify on Foreign Key constraints is how to handle deletes or updates on referenced data.

 ON DELETE RESTRICT restricts deleting a product that an order item references.

-NO ACTION is the default behavior when no nothing is specified.
+NO ACTION is the default behavior when nothing is specified.

 In the event, the cascade delete is desired, the constraint could be modified later.